developersCradle/java-advanced/Modern Java Mastering Features from Java 8 to Java 21/Section 07/README.md

 3. **Function** has the **BiFunction**, **UnaryOperator** and **BinaryOperator**.

-# Lab : Consumer Functional Interface - Part 1.
+# Lab:Consumer Functional Interface - Part 1.

 <div align="center">
     <img src="consumerMethods.jpg"  alt="java advanced" width="500"/>
 </div>

 - **Consumer** consumes something, but does **not** return **result**.
+    - These are used to do some work or job.

 - Example code is from.
 [Consumer Functional Interface](https://github.com/dilipsundarraj1/java-8/blob/master/java-8/src/com/learnJava/functionalInterfaces/ConsumerExample.java).